temporalio/documentation/docs/strongly-typed-errors.md

 This error indicates that the Workflow Task failed while attempting to cancel a Timer.

 Check your Timer attributes for a missing Timer Id value.
-Add a valid Timer Id and retry the Task.
+Add a valid Timer Id and redeploy the code.

 ## Bad Cancel Workflow Execution Attributes

 The Workflow Task failed due to unset CancelWorkflowExecution attributeS.

-Reset any missing attributes and run the Workflow Task again.
+Reset any missing attributes and redeploy the Workflow Task.

 ## Bad Complete Workflow Execution Attributes